opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-logs-source.md

 ## Overview

-`otel_logs_source` is an OpenTelemetry source that follows the [OpenTelemtry Protocol Specification](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md), receives logs from OpenTelemetry Collector, and exports `ExportLogsServiceRequest` records.
+`otel_logs_source` is an OpenTelemetry source that follows the [OpenTelemtry Protocol Specification](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md), receives logs from OpenTelemetry Collector, and receives `ExportLogsServiceRequest` records to process through a Data Prepper pipeline.

 This source supports the `OTLP/gRPC` protocol.
 {: .note}